-The first lesson, Percent, practices the concept of percent as a hundredth part, and how to write fractions and decimals as percentages.
-Next, we study how to find a percentage, when the part and the whole are given (for example, if 15 out of 25 club members are girls, what percentage of them are girls?).
+The first lesson, Percent, practices the concept of percent as a hundredth part and how to write fractions and decimals as percentages.
+Next, we study how to find a percentage when the part and the whole are given (for example, if 15 out of 25 club members are girls, what percentage of them are girls?).

 The following two lessons have to do with finding a certain percentage of a given number or quantity.
 First, we study how to do that using mental math techniques.
 For example, students find 10% of \$400 by dividing \$400 by 10.
-Next, students find a percentage of a quantity using decimal multiplication, including using a calculator.
-For example, students find 17% of 45 km by multiplying 0.17×45 km.
+Next, students find a percentage of a quantity using decimal multiplication, both manually and with a calculator.
+For example, students find 17% of 45 km by multiplying $0.17 \times 45 \text{ km}$ .

 I prefer teaching students to calculate percentages of quantities using decimals, instead of using percent proportion or some other method (such as changing 17% into the fraction 17/100 for calculations).
-That is because using decimals is simpler: we simply change the percentage into a decimal, and multiply, instead of having to build a proportion or use fractions.
-Also, decimals will be so much easier to use later on, when solving word problems that require the usage of equations.
+That is because using decimals is simpler: we simply change the percentage into a decimal and multiply, instead of having to build a proportion or use fractions.
+Also, decimals will be so much easier to use later on when solving word problems that require the usage of equations.

-Next is a lesson about discounts, which is an important application in everyday life.
-Then, we go on to the lesson Practice with Percent, which contrasts the two types of problems students have already studied: questions that ask for a certain percentage of a number (the percentage is given), and questions that ask for the percentage.
-For example, the first type of question could be "What is 70% of \$380?", and the second type could be "What percentage is \$70 of \$380?"
+Next is a lesson about discounts, which is an important application from everyday life.
+Then we go on to the lesson Practice with Percent, which contrasts the two types of problems students have already studied: questions that ask to calculate a given percentage of a number and questions that ask to find the percentage.
+For example, the first type of question could be "What is 70% of \$380?" and the second type could be "What percentage is \$70 of \$380?"